 Type IIA fractures are a variant of type II fractures that show severe angulation between C2 and C3 with minimal translation.

 They usually have a more horizontal than vertical fracture line through the C2 arch.
-The recommended treatment is application of a halo vest with slight compression applied under image intensification to achieve and maintain anatomical reduction.
+The recommended treatment is the application of a halo vest with slight compression applied under image intensification to achieve and maintain anatomical reduction.

 When reduction has been obtained, halo vest immobilization is continued for 12 weeks until union occurs.

 Type III injuries usually have severe angulation and translation of the neural arch fracture and an associated unilateral or bilateral facet dislocation at C2-3.
-Type III injuries are the only type of hangman’s fracture that commonly require surgical stabilization.
+Type III injuries are the only type of hangman’s fracture that commonly requires surgical stabilization.

 Open reduction and internal fixation usually are required because of inability to obtain or maintain reduction of the C2-3 facet dislocation.

 After posterior cervical fusion at the C2-3 level, halo vest immobilization for 3 months is necessary for the bipedicular fracture and for consolidation of the fusion mass.